|

 Copyright © 2008 Copyright KY3, Inc. All rights reserved.

-RELATED VIDEO CLIP
+blob RELATED VIDEO CLIP

-TV news clip (2 mins 35 seconds) from KY3 TV, Springfield (28 September 2008) of which the above is a highly abbreviated text version.
+TV news clip (2 mins 35 seconds) from KY3 TV, Springfield (28 September 2008) of which the above is an abbreviated text version.
 The principal (who now works in a different district) gives his side of the story, saying he did everything according to the book, and would not have paddled the girl if he had been told that she had a skin condition that causes raised marks under pressure.
-The question not asked in the report is why on earth the girl's mother asked the school to administer corporal punishment when she must have known what the result would be.
+The question not asked in the report is why on earth the girl's mother asked the school to administer corporal punishment when she should have known what the result would be.

 Mentioned in passing in the video, and not in the above online text summary, is that Southwest school district has since abolished CP.